kyleam/blind/README.rst

 Dependencies and installation
 =============================

-The blind GUI depends on wxPython, including the wx.lib.agw, and the command line script depends on docopt.
+The blind GUI depends on wxPython, including wx.lib.agw, and the command line script depends on docopt.
 Tests require pytest. blind can be installed with ``python setup.py install`` or similar.

 I created the GUI for a person that is using Window (without a python install), so I'ved used pyinstaller_ to bundle the program in a